-Hailing from what is now Anaheim, California; Enrique was born in 1851, the son of a Mexican Army General.
-At the age of 20, he headed to Arizona, first settling in Wickenburg.
-Three years later, in 1874, he moved once again the fledgling town of Phoenix.
+Hailing from what is now Anaheim, California, Enrique was born in 1851, the son of a Mexican Army General.
+At age 20, he headed to Arizona, settling in Wickenburg.
+Three years later, in 1874, he moved once again to the fledgling town of Phoenix.
 At that time, Phoenix had about 1,600 residents, downtown lots were selling for $7 to $11 each, and that same year, the city would get its first telegraph line.

 But the foolish man evidently wasn’t aware of Henry’s six-gun skills and started to draw.
 Before his gun even left his holster, Garfias had drawn and shot him dead.

 The town continued to grow quickly, and within a year of Henry’s coming to Phoenix, there were 16 saloons and four dance halls, most of which were located on hell-raising Whiskey Row.
 Garfias set his mind to taming the lawless town, quickly responding to disturbances, which were common affairs, especially on Saturday nights.

 The only other “law” in the region, filled with rowdy cowboys and miners, was the military garrison stationed at Fort McDowell.
 More than 30 miles away, they could hardly help matters that often arose quickly and became lethal within minutes.
 The Latino lawman’s reputation began to spread, as one after another, he curtailed the many disturbances.

 When Phoenix was officially incorporated into a town in 1881, Garfias was appointed as the town marshal.
 Later, when a formal municipal election was held he won hands down, becoming the highest elected Mexican American official in the Valley during the 19th century.
 For the next five years, he would serve as the city’s first marshal, continue to subdue the rowdies of Phoenix.